utsavMongoDB/MongoDB_RAG_Netlify/README.md

 ## Steps to Deploy
-Follow the below-mentioned steps to deploy the app on Vercel.
+Follow the below-mentioned steps to deploy the app on Netlify.

 #### Step 1: Click the below button to navigate to the Netlify deployment page
 [![Deploy with Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/utsavMongoDB/MongoDB_RAG_Netlify)